Is marijuana legal in West Virginia?

 - Damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity

 - Severe chronic or intractable pain of neuropathic origin, or severe chronic or intractable pain in which conventional therapeutic intervention and opiate therapy is contraindicated or has proved ineffective as determined as part of continuing care.

 - Terminal illness, with a prognosis of one year or less to live*

-*Note: Terminally ill cancer patients may be able to obtain cannabis from another state prior to the full implementation of the program.
 Contact the Bureau of Public Health Office of Medical Cannabis for information before attempting to purchase cannabis from another state.

 How to get a medical marijuana card in West Virginia

-Once the program is operational, patients will be able to apply for a medical card online.
+Patients can apply for a medical card online.
 They will need to provide:

 - Certification that their condition is eligible from a physician

 Does West Virginia accept out-of-state medical cards?